Cicada 3301 - solution.

 There were two more Assange assignments in the fourth act.
 The first of them was called Platonic.
 It was about Platonic solids or regular polyhedra, one of which is a cube.
 The pattern given in the task should have been interpreted as a Rubik's cube.
 In some cells of the cube additional letters were inscribed.
 To get a phrase out of them, you had to solve a cube.
 The phrase spoke of a mythical hero.
 The answer to the task was his name.

 Julian's last assignment was called Disc.
-It contained very little text and a long series of numbers.
+It contained very little text and a long series of digits: 37249588852282552285743302297396100822355179407163315972232664422849771058311.
 The series should be perceived as one large number.
 This number had to be factorized into primes, which can be done in the only way.
 There were seven multipliers in total.
 After that, each of them had to be translated into a number system with base 26.
 Such a base means that not 10, but as many as 26 characters are used to write numbers.
 This corresponds to the number of letters in the English alphabet.
 If you designate the characters with the corresponding letters, then 7 numbers turned into 7 words that formed a phrase.
 The last word of the phrase was the answer to the task.

 It's not hard to find similarities between tasks of mysterious community and Assange's puzzles, such as extracting a message from a piece of music and factoring a large number into primes.